cristina-j/QA-Sauce-Demo-Project/Test Suite/README.md

 # SauceDemo – Pytest Automation Suite

 This folder contains an automated test suite for the SauceDemo site using Selenium + Pytest.
-It complements the manual artifacts in `../test-cases` (test cases, execution logs, and test plan).
+It complements the manual artifacts in `test cases for sauce demo site` (test cases, execution logs, and test plan).

 ## What’s Included
 - `saucedemo_tests/`